merchise/xotl.ql/docs/source/expressions.rst

 The Expressions Language
 ========================

-This module provides the building blocks for query expressions.
+This module provides the building blocks for creating :term:`expression trees

-This module provides several classes that represent the operations themselves, this classes does not attempt to provide anything else than what it's deem needed to have an Abstract Syntax Tree (AST).
+<expression tree>`.
+It provides several classes that represent the operations
+themselves, this classes does not attempt to provide anything else than what it's deem needed to have an Abstract Syntax Tree (AST).

-Each expression is represented by an instance of an ExpressionTree.
+Each expression is represented by an instance of an :class:`ExpressionTree`.
 An expression tree has two core attributes:

 - The :attr:`~ExpressionTree.operation` attribute contains a reference to the